 The Man in Grey

 Perhaps the most famous of the ghosts at the Theatre Royal is the so-called Man in Grey.
 He makes something of a change from the usual Grey Lady ghosts featured in British theatres.

 What stands out about the Man in Grey is that he’s not a phantom that inspires fear and dread.
 Quite the opposite, in fact.

 Whenever the Man in Grey appears at a matinee performance or rehearsal, the play goes on to be a success.
 According to the legends, he endorsed The King and I, South Pacific and Oklahoma, among others.
-He even appeared at Miss Saigon every time the cast changed.
+He even appeared at Miss Saigon every time the cast changed (Jones, n.d.).
 All of the productions were box office hits.

 But I did find an article in the Sunday Mirror from 5 February 1939 that mentions spooky activity in the Theatre Royal.
 Actress Doreen Austin explained that;

 I have never seen the ghost but once during rehearsals when the principal girl, Greta Fayne, and I had stayed later than the others to go through a tap-dance routine, the girl who was coaching us suddenly stopped and said: “Who is that sitting in the stalls?”
-We all looked, but there was nobody there at all.”
+We all looked, but there was nobody there at all.”(Compton 1939)

 Other ghosts at the Theatre Royal

-Performer Joseph Grimaldi apparently haunts several parts of the theatre.
-Actors, ushers, and cleaners report mischevious kicks while they go about their business.
+Performer Joseph Grimaldi also haunts several parts of the theatre.
+Actors, ushers, and cleaners report mischievous kicks while they go about their business.

 A disembodied white face has been seen around the theatre.
 It’s particularly seen in the boxes.
 Grimaldi asked for his head to be decapitated before burial, which might explain the bizarre apparition.

 Many actors believe Grimaldi nudges performers around the stage to improve their position.
-Though he’s not averse to giving them a kick if they’re not putting in enough effort.
+That said, he’s not averse to giving them a kick if they’re not putting in enough effort.
 He even pats them on the back when they get laughs.

 But why do theatres attract so many ghosts?

 But theatres around the country boast far more tales of phantoms and spectres.
 Many of the ghosts remain, even when the theatres disappear.
 The Royal Strand Theatre originally stood on the site now occupied by the disused Aldwych tube station in London.
 A ghostly actress still wanders the tracks, bothering the maintenance men.
 Victorian actor William Terriss was murdered at the stage door of the Adelphi Theatre in 1897.
 He’s been seen wandering around in the Covent Garden tube station, and also knocking on dressing room doors in the theatre.

 Could it be the vast range of emotions played out on the stage?
 Are actors simply more susceptible to presences from the other side?
 Or do lonely ghosts return to the spaces where they were at their happiest?
 Aoife Monks suggests that the actors who see these ghosts perhaps do so as a way to connect to their theatrical heritage.
 Seeing one of these legendary ghosts may help them feel like they’ve joined the acting family (Dickson 2015).